hermangroup/docs/wallets/dashcore/privatesend-instantsend.rst

 -----------------------

-You can only use PrivateSend for payments once you have mixed enough Dash to make up the amount you are trying to send.
+You can only use PrivateSend for payments once you have mixed enough Historia to make up the amount you are trying to send.
 Because the mixing process takes time, it must be done in advance before you create the send transaction.
 A PrivateSend transaction is effectively the same as any other transaction on the blockchain, but it draws only from input